エピソード

 Episode Notes

-Life is full of challenges, including global crises, political divisions, and personal struggles.
-It can leave you feeling drained, anxious, and burnt out, especially when there seems to be no end in sight.
-Join Matthew Makak and Tanuja Ramchal as they explore how to navigate difficult times with compassion, resourcefulness, and agency and without sugarcoating your experiences.
+Life is full of challenges, including global crises, political upheaval, and personal struggles.
+It can leave you feeling drained, anxious, and even helpless, especially when there seems to be no end in sight.
+Join Matthew Makak and Tanuja Ramchal as they explore how to navigate difficult times with compassion, resourcefulness, and agency so that you feel supported and don't lose yourself in the process.

 Here's what's covered: